Please ensure Javascript is enabled for purposes of website accessibility

 General

 This accessibility statement applies to www.hsdc.ac.uk.
-This website is managed by Havant & South Downs College (HSDC).
-As one of the major providers of Further Education in Hampshire, England, and a public sector organisation, we want as many people as possible to access our website.
+This website is managed internally by HSDC.
+As one of the major providers of Further Education in Hampshire, England, and a public sector organisation, we want as many people as possible to be able to access our website.

 Using our website